+foot-

-B. Outdoor spaces adjoining and visible from the river right-of-way shall have average ambient light levels of between one (1) and three (3) foot-candles with a minimum of 0.5-foot candles and a maximum of six (6) foot-candles at any point measured on the ground plane.
+candles at any point measured on the ground plane.
 Interior spaces visible from the river right-of-way on the river level and ground floor level shall use light sources with no more than the equivalent lumens of a one hundred-watt incandescent bulb.
 Exterior balconies, porches and canopies adjoining and visible from the river right-of-way shall use light sources with the equivalent lumens of a sixty-watt incandescent bulb with average ambient light levels no greater than the lumen out put of a one hundred-watt incandescent light bulb as long as average foot candle standards are not exceeded.
 Accent lighting of landscape or building features including specimen plants, gates, entries, water features, art work, stairs, and ramps may exceed these standards by a multiple of 2.5.
 Recreational fields and activity areas that require higher light levels shall be screened from the river hike and bike pathways with a landscape buffer.

 C. Exterior light fixtures that use the equivalent of more than one hundred-watt incandescent bulbs shall not emit a significant amount of the fixture's total output above a vertical cut-off angle of ninety (90) degrees.

+Any

-Any structural part of the fixture providing this cut-off angle must be permanently affixed.
+structural part of the fixture providing this cut-off angle must be permanently affixed.

-D. Lighting spillover to the publicly owned areas of the river or across property lines shall not exceed one-half $(\frac{1}{2})$ of one (1) foot-candle measured at any point ten (10) feet beyond the property line.
+D. Lighting spillover to the publicly owned areas of the river or across property lines shall not exceed onehalf be fixtures

-(2) Provide Lighting for Pedestrian Ways That is Low Scaled for Walking.
-The position of a lamp in a pedestrian-way light shall not exceed fifteen (15) feet in height above the ground.

-(3) Light Temperature and Color.

-A. Light temperature and color shall be between 2500° K and 3500° K with a color rendition index (CRI) of eighty (80) or higher, respectively.
+- (1⁄2) of one (1) foot-candle measured at any point ten (10) feet beyond the property line. - (2) Provide Lighting for Pedestrian Ways That is Low Scaled for Walking.
+The position of a lamp in a pedestrian-way light shall not exceed fifteen (15) feet in height above the ground. - (3) Light Temperature and Color. - A. Light temperature and color shall be between 2500° K and 3500° K with a color rendition index (CRI) of eighty (80) or higher, respectively.
 This restriction is limited to all outdoor spaces adjoining and visible from the river right-of-way and from the interior spaces adjoining the river right-of-way on the river level and ground floor level.
-Levels shall be determined by product specifications.

-(4) Minimize the Visual Impacts of Exterior Building Lighting.

-A. All security lighting shall be shielded so that the light sources are not visible from a public way.

-B. Lighting (uplighting and downlighting) that is positioned to highlight a building or outdoor artwork shall be aimed at the object to be illuminated, not pointed into the sky.
+Levels shall be determined by product specifications. - (4) Minimize the Visual Impacts of Exterior Building Lighting. - A. All security lighting shall be shielded so that the light sources are not visible from a public way. - B. Lighting (uplighting and downlighting) that is positioned to highlight a building or outdoor artwork shall aimed at the object to be illuminated, not pointed into the sky.

 C. Fixtures shall not distract from, or obscure important architectural features of the building.
-Lighting fixtures shall be a subordinate feature on the building unless they are incorporated into the over-all design scheme of the building.
+Lighting shall be a subordinate feature on the building unless they are incorporated into the over-all design scheme of the building.